-In Definition \ref{definition:worker}, worker $w_i$ can move dynamically with speed $v_i$ in any direction, and at each timestamp $p$, he/she is located at location $l_i(p)$, and prefer to conducting the tasks within his/her round working area centering at the spatial place $l_i(p)$ with radius of $a_i$.
-Based on the history performance of each worker, we can estimate their reliability values $r_i\in[0,1]$, which indicates the probability that he/she can correctly finish the assigned task.
-Moreover, each worker may accept at most $c_i$ tasks at the same time and conducts them one by one.
+In Definition \ref{definition:worker}, worker $w_i$ can move dynamically with speed $v_i$ in any direction, and at each timestamp $p$, he/she is located at location $l_i(p)$.
+He/she prefers to conduct the tasks within his/her square working area centering at the spatial place $l_i(p)$ with side length of $a_i$.
+Based on the historical performance of each worker, we can estimate his/her reliability values $r_i\in[0,1]$, which indicates the probability that he/she can correctly finish the assigned task.
+Moreover, each worker may accept at most $c_i$ tasks at the same time and conduct them one by one.
 In spatial crowdsourcing systems, a worker $w_i$ can be either available or busy.
-Here being available means the worker can be assigned to more tasks while being busy indicates the number of assigned tasks of worker $w_i$ has reached the his/her capacity $c_i$ and no more tasks can be assigned unless he/she finishes or rejects some assigned tasks.
+Here being available means the worker can be assigned with more tasks while being busy indicates the number of assigned tasks to worker $w_i$ reaches the his/her capacity $c_i$ and no more tasks can be assigned unless he/she finishes or rejects some assigned tasks.

 \begin{definition} (Spatial Tasks) Let $T=\{t_1, t_2, ..., t_m\}$ be a set of time-constrained spatial tasks.
 Each task $t_j$ ($1\leq j\leq m$) is published at timestamp $s_j$, locate at a specific location $l_j$, and is associated with a deadline $e_j$.
-To guarantee the quality, task $t_j$ may require $b_j$ (odd number) answers and specify an required quality level $q_j$.\qquad $\blacksquare$ \end{definition}
+To guarantee the quality, task $t_j$ may require $b_j$ answers and specify a required quality level $q_j$.\qquad $\blacksquare$ \end{definition}